The 5 Best Home Gym Flooring Ideas

 Amazon sells vinyl mats that are great for placing under heavy equipment like a treadmill.
 This GOPLUS PVC Vinyl mat is 6-1/2-feet x 3 feet and costs less than $40.
 Or, you can grab a 40-pack of 6-inch x 36-inch self-adhesive vinyl floor planks by Achim Home Furnishings for around $70 if you need to cover a larger area.
 They also sell 12-inch x 12-inch self-adhesive vinyl floor tiles that look like wood and are $11 for 20 vinyl tiles.

 Carpet is also popular for home gym flooring.
 You can have wall-to-wall carpet installed or use carpet tiles for easy DIY installation.
 Just make sure you select low, commercial-grade pile for good traction and stability.

 Carpet can seamlessly blend in with your home decor and will likely support the weight of your exercise machinery.
 Most carpet, however, tends to trap sweat and moisture, and has low-shock absorption, though carpet pads can help.
 Anti-fatigue carpet tiles that have higher shock absorbency, too.
 A 20-pack of self-adhesive Nispora heavy-duty 20-inch x 20-inch carpet tiles sells for $70.

-Cork offers high shock absorbency and support through intense workouts.
-It’s also an eco-friendly option that’s resistant to fire, mold, mites and mildew.
+Cork flooring offers high shock absorbency and support through intense workouts.
+It’s also an eco-friendly option that’s resistant to fire, mold, mites and mildew, making cork flooring a good choice for basements.
 That, plus the fact that cork is prone to fading in direct sunlight, makes a floating cork floor a fine choice for home gyms in the basement or garage, especially.